 - Access to a professional and comprehensive website (www.ltoa.org.uk), featuring a members only section and a members only discussion forum.

-- LTOA guidance documents for tree professionals, covering topics such as the Risk Limitation strategy for tree root claims, CAVAT, OPM management and dog damage to trees.
+- LTOA guidance documents for tree professionals, covering topics such as surface materials around trees in hard landscapes, the Risk Limitation strategy for tree root claims, CAVAT, OPM management and dog damage to trees.

 - LTOA information leaflets include cover subjects such as the benefits of trees, guidance for managing brown tail moth infestation, tree roots and structures, pruning, and high hedges to name a few.

-The LTOA has an established presence on numerous groups including the Arboricultural Liaison Group and Trees and Design Action Group, engaging with the wider industry about important subjects relating to urban tree management.
+The LTOA has an established presence on numerous groups including the Trees and Design Action Group (TDAG), engaging with the wider industry about important subjects relating to urban tree management.
 The LTOA is also represented on British Standards Institution working groups including BS3998: Recommendations for tree work, BS5837: Trees in relation to construction, the new BS8545 on young tree establishment and the National Joint Utilities Group.

 Members have the opportunity to join and initiate working parties to focus on current issues.
 Ongoing working parties include those investigating Oak Processionary Moth, biosecurity and trees & health to name but a few.